d3040/d3040/README.md

 ## About

 My name is Daniel Clavijo and this is the documentation plan for my personal site.
 Firstly, let me walk you through the document you hopefully will read.
 There are two main reasons why I am creating this site; the first one is to have a way to share my projects and my portfolio, the second is to learn a lot of stuff while doing so.
-Actually, one of the things I am beginning with right now is Github so, as the beginner's guide dictates, I created this README file to explain a little bit about this journey I have been willing to start many years ago and finally I am starting.
+Actually, one of the things I am beginning with right now is GitHub so, as the beginner's guide dictates, I created this README file to explain a little bit about this journey I have been willing to start many years ago and finally I am starting.

 As a LOTR fan would say: